Cole Murray partner with Aaron and the team from Perpetual Guardian who specialise Estate Planning with Wills, Trusts and Powers of Attorney.

 - you enjoy a sizeable increase in your assets.

-It’s also a good idea to set up enduring powers of attorney at the same time as making a will.
+It’s also a good idea to set up EPA at the same time as making a Will.

 How to write a will